-(1) All games are to be played on the Pandanet IGS Server in the LatinAmTeamChamps room.
+(1) All games are to be played on the Pandanet IGS Server in the LatinAmericanTeamChamp room.

 (2) All games are to be played with 45 minutes main time plus 5 times 30 seconds byo-yomi for both players.
 Nigiri in all games.
 6.5 komi for white.
 All games played in the LatinAmericanTeamChamp room already have this time setting as default.

 (3) Games played on another room or with incorrect time settings shall not be taken into account and both players will be declared losers.

 (4) Players shall login and play with their registered account.
 Games not played with the registered accounts will be declared lost by forfeit.